-Rule Section(s) (3) A s doc of t An interested party includes any business, organization, or customer that participated in the utility's previous public advisory process.
-A utility is not required to separately notify all of its customers. tatement that the utility has served a copy of the uments submitted under subsection (d) above on the office he consumer counselor.
-170 IAC 4-7-2 2.6: Public Advisory Process (a) The follo municipa (3) A util (b) The utilit wing utilities are exempt from this section: (1) A lly owned utility; (2) A cooperatively owned utility; and ity submitting an IRP under subsection 2(b) of this rule.
-N/A party rela ting to the development of the utility's IRP. (c) The utilit y shall solicit, consider, and timely respond to all relevant interested ting to the development of the utility's IRP provided by (d) The utilit y retains full responsibility for the content of its IRP. (e) The utilit y shall conduct a public advisory process as follows: Section 2.1, (1) Prio hol in t or to submitting its IRP to the commission, the utility shall d at least three meetings, a majority of which shall be held he utility's service territory.
-The topics discussed in the prings shall include, but not be limited to the following: Appendix A ( A) An introduction to the IRP and public advisory process. ( B) The utility's load forecast. ( C) Evaluation of existing resources. alternatives, including: (i) associated costs; (ii) quantifiable energy and non-energy benefits; and (iii) performance attributes. ( E) Modeling methods. ( G) Treatment of risk and uncertainty ( H) Discussion seeking input on its candidate resource portfolios. ( I) The utility's scenarios and sensitivities. ( J) Discussion of the utility's preferred resource portfolio (2) The and its rationale. ( 2 ) 100 ann ropriate.
-(3) The schedule for meetings shall be determined by the utility and shall:
+Rule Section(s) An interested party includes any business, organization, or customer that participated in the utility's previous public advisory process.
+A utility is not required to separately notify all of its customers.
+(3) A statement that the utility has served a copy of the documents submitted under subsection (d) above on the office of the consumer counselor.
+170 IAC 4-7-2.6: Public Advisory Process (a) The following utilities are exempt from this section: (1) A municipally owned utility; (2) A cooperatively owned utility; and (3) A utility submitting an IRP under subsection 2(b) of this rule. (b) The utility shall provide information requested by an interested party relating to the development of the utility's IRP. (c) The utility shall solicit, consider, and timely respond to all relevant input relating to the development of the utility's IRP provided by interested parties, the commission, and its staff.
+N/A (d) The utility retains full responsibility for the content of its IRP.(e) The utility shall conduct a public advisory process as follows: Section 2.1, (c) The utility shall conduct a public advisory process as follows.
+(1) Prior to submitting its IRP to the commission, the utility shall hold at least three meetings, a majority of which shall be held in the utility's service territory.
+The topics discussed in the meetings shall include, but not be limited to, the following: (A) An introduction to the IRP and public advisory process.
+(B) The utility's load forecast.
+(C) Evaluation of existing resources.
+(D) Evaluation of supply and demand-side resource alternatives, including: (i) associated costs; (ii) quantifiable energy and non-energy benefits; and (iii) performance attributes.
+(E) Modeling methods.
+(F) Modeling inputs.
+(G) Treatment of risk and uncertainty.
+(H) Discussion seeking input on its candidate resource portfolios.
+(I) The utility's scenarios and sensitivities.
+(J) Discussion of the utility's preferred resource portfolio and its rationale.
+(2) The utility is encouraged to hold additional meetings as appropriate.
+(3) The schedule for meetings shall be determined by the utility Appendix A